Wilkes County Schools

 The school system has invested heavily in classroom technology, as evidenced by each of the 646 classrooms in Wilkes County Schools being equipped with a SMART Board, a data projector and laptop for the system.

-Teachers and 12th-grade students have been given individual laptops.
-Students in grade six have an e-mini, or smaller laptop, while students in grades four and five have personal digital assistants.
+Meanwhile, teachers and 12th-grade students have been given individual laptops.
+Students in grade six have an e-mini, or smaller laptop, and those in grades four and five have personal digital assistants.
 All the devices are wireless, as the schools have been adapted for Wi-Fi.

 Wilkes Community College

-Two-year Wilkes Community College continues to serve northwest North Carolina, providing students with basic skills, occupational, technical and pre-baccalaureate programs.
-Students can earn associate degrees in a variety of areas, including accounting, computer information technology, and marketing and retail.
+Two-year Wilkes Community College primarily serves northwest North Carolina, providing students with basic skills, occupational, technical and pre-baccalaureate programs.
+Students can earn associate degrees in fields such as accounting, computer information technology, and marketing and retail.